nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 #### Storing Values

-Writing a key to the bucket is a basic JetStream request, we always have to set the `KV-Origin-Cluster` header to the name of the cluster that the client is connected to.
+Writing a key to the bucket is a basic JetStream request.

 The KV key `username` in the `CONFIGURATION` bucket is written sent, using a request, to `$KV.CONFIGURATION.username`.